MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 4. If you are currently using AD RMS: Perform a migration to move the keys, templates, and URLs to the cloud.
 For more information, see [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).

 5. Make sure that the protection service is activated so that you can begin to protect documents and emails.
-If a phased deployment is required, configure user onboarding controls to restrict usage to specific users.
+If a phased deployment is required, configure user onboarding controls to restrict users' ability to apply protection.
 For more information, see [Activating Azure Rights Management](./activate-service.md).

 Optionally, consider configuring the following:

 - Custom templates for protection settings if the default templates are not sufficient for your organization.
 You can do this step now, or later.
 For more information, see [Configuring and managing templates for Azure Information Protection](./configure-policy-templates.md).

 - Usage logging so that you can monitor how your organization is using the protection service.
 You can do this step now, or later.
 For more information, see [Logging and analyzing usage of the Azure Rights Management service](./log-analyze-usage.md).